 4th stage: applying boosters #

-At this stage, predetermined increasing or decreasing coefficients are applied to candidate products that are ranked from 0 to 1.
-For example, a multiplying coefficient can be applied to products from premium sellers, and a decreasing one—to products with a low rating.
+At this stage, increasing coefficients are applied to candidate products ranked from 0 to 1, for example, to products with paid promotion.

 How boosting works #

-For example, let’s take a closer look at the “red socks” query.
-Let’s say that after passing through three stages of search, machine-trained ranking included, a product named “red socks” gets a score of 0.7.
-If this is a product from a premium seller, a booster will be applied to it—for example, × 1,3.
+To illustrate the process, we’ll look into the example of the “red socks” query.
+Let’s say that after passing through three stages of search, ranking included, a product named “red socks” gets a score of 0.7.
+If this is a product with paid promotion, a booster will be applied to it—for example, × 1,3.
 In this case, the final product rating will be 0.91 instead of 0.7.

 The boosting coefficients change quite often, as Ozon is constantly looking for new coefficients that may help increase the total number of sales on the site.

-All boosters, if they are not mutually exclusive, are cumulative.
-For example, let’s consider a product placed on Ozon, that is not only a product from a premium seller, but also has a guaranteed next day delivery, and a good price.
+All boosters, if they aren’t mutually exclusive, are cumulative.
+For example, let’s consider a product placed on Ozon, that is not only a product with paid promotion, but also has a guaranteed next day delivery, and a good price.
 Let’s assume that for each of these boosters, the boosting coefficient is 10%.
 In this case, a product with a machine training based relevance score of 0.7 will get a final relevance score of 0,7 × 1,1 × 1,1 × 1,1 = 0,9317.

 The following boosters are applied after the model ranking and are currently enabled:

 - Promotional boost stands for the purchase of a boosting coefficient for a price.
-Learn more in your seller profile: navigate to the Advertising campaigns → Search engine promotion section.
+Learn more in the Promotion → Promotion in search results section of your seller account.

 Resulting score and the effect of boosting #